The life of Britney Spears in data

-(CNN) – Here’s a look at the life of Britney Spears, pop singer, Grammy award winner and television personality.
+(CNN) – Here’s a look at the life of Britney Spears, a Grammy Award-winning pop singer and television personality.

 Personal life